Present Value (PV)

 You could run a business, or buy something now and sell it later for more, or simply put the money in the bank to earn interest.

-Example: Let us say you can get 10% interest on your money.
+Example: You can get 10% interest on your money.

 So $1,000 now is the same as $1,100 next year (at 10% interest).